 In addition to saving time, hassle, and money on your print routine, the HP Instant Ink program is a much more environmentally friendly solution compared to traditional routines.
 With a streamlined system, this initiative plan reduces impact by addressing a spectrum of needs.

-It cuts down substantially on energy usage from travel and shopping.
-Instead of driving around for a replacement or refill, you can have yours delivered.
-Then you can ship your empty cartridge the same way using a prepaid envelope.
+It cuts down substantially on energy use from travel and shopping.
+Instead of driving to your local office supply store for an ink replacement or refill, you can have yours delivered.
+Then you can ship your empty printer ink cartridges the same way using a prepaid envelope.

 Here’s a quick rundown of how the program reduces different levels of waste associated with printing:

 While those are all great numbers, you can do even more on the individual level by pairing your plan with an energy-efficient printer.
 Just look for ENERGY STAR-certified models to reduce your footprint to more sustainable levels.

 Is HP Instant Ink worth it for you?